weekendesk/nodegate/assets/documentation/hello-world.md

 ```

 Now we will create our first route, `GET`, with the name of the city on the path.
 The route object
-need three attributes: the method, the path, and the pipeline.
+needs three attributes: the method, the path, and the pipeline.
 The pipeline will then be processes
 synchronously, using on each step a *container* generated from the request, and containing the
 parameters and the body of the request.